Definition

 Netherlands Parliament Motion Requests National Guidance for PUR Oversight

-The Dutch Parliament is considering a motion to establish national guidance for uniform PUR oversight and enforcement across municipalities.
-This signals a shift toward risk-based supervision and potential administrative relief, aiming to harmonize compliance expectations for the construction and insulation sectors.
+The Dutch Parliament is reviewing a proposal to establish national guidance for uniform polyurethane oversight and enforcement across all municipalities.
+This move toward risk-based supervision aims to harmonize compliance expectations and reduce administrative burdens for the construction and insulation sectors.

 EU Commission Publishes Consultation Summary on Revision of Public Procurement Directives